happygoals/takeaways/docs/Project Management/Responsibility of Project Success.md

  #### Project management is a discipline of delivering a unique endeavor with an aboslute start and end date.

  * While a strong project manager can help in being successful, equal collaboration from everyone on the team is just as vital.

+ ## What the ideal team player means

+ * Instropection skills